SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 ## Set up app-only access to your tenant

-To set up app-only access, you need to have two different pages on your tenant, one on the regular site, and the other on your SharePoint administration site.
+To set up app-only access, you need to have two different pages on your tenant - one on the regular site, and the other on your SharePoint administration site.

 1. Go to following URL in your tenant: https://[yourtenant].sharepoint.com/_layouts/appregnew.aspx (you can go to any site, but for now pick the root site).
 1. Choose the **Generate** button next to the **Client Id** and **Client Secret** fields.